-This unit includes a distinctive suite of S-type granite, leucogranite and pegmatite that occur in an elongate NNE trending belt that passes through Embalse La Florida to the east of Trapiche.
-This group of rocks, which has previously been described as "granitoides sincinemáticos" by Ortiz Suárez and others (1992) and Llambías and others (1996a), is well exposed from Embalse La Florida through Paso del Rey and within Río Grande east of Siete Cajoles.
-On 3366-22, this unit is dominantly represented by extensive pegmatites that occur in the the northwestern portion of the sheet.
+This unit includes a distinctive suite of S-type granite, leucogranite and pegmatite that occur in an elongate NNE trending belt that passes through Embalse La Florida to the east of Trapiche in the Sierras de San Luis (Sims and others, 1997).
+This group of rocks, which has previously been described as "granitoides sin-cinemáticos" by Ortiz Suárez and others (1992) and Llambías and others (1996a).
+In 3366-23, minor exposures of granites that are correlated with these intrusives occur in Sierra del Portezuelo and Sierra del Morro.